dominicschaff/kartoza_demo_setup/README.md

 ## Possible extras:

 * ✓ Use a database, with backup/restore functionality
-* Application should be able to be horizontally scalable
+* ✓ pplication should be able to be horizontally scalable
 * ✓ Should preferably use docker
 * Use a local name resolver (custom web URL to main container)
-* Should have multiple service applications
+* ✓ hould have multiple service applications

 ## Documentation